Spomky-Labs/otphp/Resources/doc/configuration.md

         enabled: false                 # If the backup code feature should be enabled
         manager: acme.custom_backup_code_manager  # Use a custom backup code manager

-    # POST/GET parameter names
-    parameter_names:
-        auth_code: _auth_code          # Name of the parameter containing the authentication code
-        trusted: _trusted              # Name of the parameter containing the trusted flag

     # Email authentication config
     email:
         enabled: true                  # If email authentication should be enabled, default false